jank-lang/jank/book/src/cpp-interop/native-values.md

 which all correspond to the C++ primitive.

 ## Member values
-Member values can be accessed from a native object using the `cpp/.-foo` syntax.
+Member values can be accessed from a native object using the `.-foo` syntax.
 For example, let's create a `person` and then pull out the name.

 ```clojure